george-mcintyre/aida-pva/docs/README.md

 This version of AIDA involves a complete rewrite of the AIDA framework from the ground up, and notably includes some changes to AIDA norms and operation.
 For example, the typical `IN:STAN:CE//ATTRIBUTE` tuple that was used to address devices in previous versions has been replaced with an addressing scheme that is fully aligned with EPICS.
-Making requests has been greatly simplified, although there are no longer any client libraries to help the client developer - example code not withstanding.
+Making requests has been greatly simplified, and there is a new client library .

 ![System Diagram](images/aida-pva.png)